Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco is 13-17 this season when entering a game as the underdog by +100 or more on the moneyline.
+- San Francisco has not been a bigger underdog this season than the +200 moneyline set for this game.

-- The Giants have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Giants have a 33.3% chance of coming away with a victory in the contest.

-- San Francisco and its opponents have gone over the total this season in 50 of its 121 opportunities.
+- So far this season, San Francisco and its opponents have hit the over in 51 of its 122 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!